Approximation of sheaves on algebraic stacks

 We let $X_n=X_\lambda$ and $Q=Z\cap X_\lambda$.
 Then, by induction there is a filtration $X_0\inj X_1\inj\dots\inj X_{n-1}\inj Q$ with $|X_{n-1}|=|Q|$ such that $W\to X$ is flat over the strata.
 The result follows. \end{proof}

-As a fourth application we have the existence of stratifications into gerbes for stacks with finitely presented inertia.
+As a fourth application, we have the existence of stratifications into gerbes for stacks with finitely presented inertia.

 \begin{corollary} Let $X$ be a quasi-compact and quasi-separated algebraic stack with inertia of finite presentation.
-Then there exists a sequence of finitely presented closed substacks $\emptyset=X_0\inj X_1\inj\dots \inj X_n$ such that $|X_n|=|X|$ and $X_k\setminus X_{k-1}$ is an fppf gerbe for every $k=1,2,\dots,n$. \end{corollary} \begin{proof} Apply Theorem~\pref{T:flattening-stratification} on $I_X\to X$. \end{proof}
+Then there exists a sequence of finitely presented closed substacks $\emptyset=X_0\inj X_1\inj\dots \inj X_n$ such that $|X_n|=|X|$ and $X_k\smallsetminus X_{k-1}$ is an fppf gerbe over an affine scheme for every $k=1,2,\dots,n$. \end{corollary} \begin{proof} Apply Theorem~\pref{T:flattening-stratification} on $I_X\to X$ to obtain a stratification into fppf gerbes over quasi-compact and quasi-separated algebraic spaces.
+By Proposition~\pref{P:qcopen-has-fpclosed-complement}, it remains to prove that a quasi-compact and quasi-separated algebraic space $S$ can be stratified into affine schemes.
+Pick an approximation $S\to S_0\to \Spec \Z$, that is, an algebraic space $S_0$ of finite presentation over $\Spec \Z$ and an affine morphism $S\to S_0$~\cite[Thm.~D]{rydh_noetherian-approx}.
+It is enough to stratify $S_0$ into affine schemes.
+This can be done by noetherian induction since $S_0$ has an open subspace that is a scheme. \end{proof}

 For a general quasi-compact and quasi-separated algebraic stack, the inertia is only of finite type.
 In this case, it is not always possible to find finitely presented stratifications as in Corollary~\pref{C:stratification-into-gerbes}.
-In fact, sometimes even an infinite number of strata is required~\cite[\spref{06RE}]{stacks-project}. \end{section}
+In fact, sometimes even an infinite number of strata is required~\cite[\spref{06RE}]{stacks-project}.

+As a final application, we see that two different definitions of projectivity and quasi-projectivity over algebraic stacks are equivalent.
+Our main definition is analogous to that for schemes in EGA~\cite[D\'efs.\ 5.3.1 and 5.5.2]{egaII}. \begin{definition} A representable morphism $\map{f}{X}{Y}$ of algebraic stacks is \begin{enumerate} \item \emph{quasi-projective} if $f$ is of finite type and there exists an $f$-ample invertible $\sO_X$-module; and \item \emph{projective} if $X$ is $Y$-isomorphic to a closed substack of a projective bundle $\P_Y(\sE)$ where $\sE$ is a quasi-coherent $\sO_Y$-module of finite type. \end{enumerate} \end{definition} Note that being $f$-ample is an fppf-local property on the target~\cite[Cor.~2.7.2]{egaIV} and hence makes sense for representable morphisms.
+Similarly, projective bundles is a local construction on the base.